 6. The first time that you are given Trastuzumab you have to stay at the hospital for a few hours to be monitored for side effects.
-You may be given your first dose of Herceptin when you go in for one of your chemo cycles.
+You may be given your first dose when you go in for one of your chemo cycles.
 Or your Trastuzumab treatment may start after your chemo treatment ends.

-7. Herceptin is not like chemo in causing lots of side effects.
-There are some, which your oncologist will tell you about, but on the whole having the Herceptin injections is quick, painless and straightforward.
+7. Trastuzumab is generally (although it differs for each patient) not like chemo in causing lots of side effects.
+There are some, which your oncologist will tell you about, but on the whole having the Trastuzumab injections is quick, painless and straightforward.
 I could drive myself to the hospital, have the injection, go home and carry on the day as normal.
-For information on the drug and possible side effects, take a look at the Breast Cancer Now website page about Herceptin.
+For information on the drug and possible side effects, take a look at the Breast Cancer Now website page.

 8. On some occasions (not all) the injection site on my leg raised up into a small lump, and then I had a red patch for a week or so.
 I felt no discomfort. the nurses told me that this was a common side effect and I shouldn’t worry about it.
 So I didn’t.